KwnstantinaLazaridou/sample-application/README.md

 ### Pages folder
 ---
 In this folder I have created all the page-components where the user is navigated to.
-A `page.module.ts` have been generated and imported to the `app.module.ts`.
+A `page.module.ts` have been generated and imported to the `app.module.ts` in order to group those components.

 The pages/componets are
 - `dashboard`, a page with the main functionality of the app.
-This folder also have a `components` folder with all the specific components for this feature, specifically the `map`, the `calendar` and the `customer` widget
+This folder also have a `components` folder with all the specific components for this feature, specifically the `map`, the `calendar` and the `customer` widget.
-- `login`, a page for the user to login to the application
+- `login`, a page for the user to login to the application.
+The correct credentials are stored to the `app.constants.ts` file.
-- `error404`, a page to redirect the user for the invalid route urls
+- `error404`, a page to redirect the user when he/she is navigating to invalid routes.

 ### Shared folder
 ---